Strain in metals

 Close-up af metalemne med spændinger

-Strain in metals
+Residual stress in metals

-Residual stress and strain in e.g. steel and aluminum components can build up during material processing or use.
-Strain has a great impact on the properties of the material and its resistance towards fatigue, and thereby on the lifetime of the product.
-Based on knowledge of the level and distribution of strain, it is possible to obtain better, more cost-effective, and more reliable products, e.g. by validating Finite Element (FE) models.
-It is possible to:
+The residual stress state has a huge impact on the properties of the material, such as its fatigue strength and resistance to stress corrosion cracking, and thereby on the lifetime of the product.
+Based on knowledge of the level and distribution of stress, it is possible to obtain better, more cost-effective and reliable products, e.g. by validating or providing input for Finite Element computational models.

-• Improve lifetime estimates of products
+• Improve lifetime and lifetime estimates of products.